 Healthcare providers diagnose shingles through physical examination, gentle skin scrapings, and/or blood tests, since shingles sometimes resembles other skin conditions.
 Your healthcare provider will determine whether or not to use medication (an antiviral) to treat shingles.
 Immediately consult a healthcare provider if the rash involves the eyes, gets red and drains pus, becomes very itchy and extremely painful, or if the rash lasts more than two weeks.

 The most common complication from shingles is prolonged pain in the area of the rash that is called post-herpetic neuralgia (PHN).
 The risk of shingles and PHN increase with advanced age.
+For some people, the pain of PHN can last for months or even years after the rash goes away.

 Working with providers on the incidence, distribution, and possible control of diseases, illnesses and other factors relating to health.